nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-installation.md

 There are some other optional configurations:

-For customizing the frequency (in seconds) in which the scheduler job checks if the retrieve task is finished and that the preview is avaialble for the user to download, we use the expression below.
-For example, if we want to check the satus every hour at the 7th minute, we would add:
+For customizing the frequency (in seconds) in which the scheduler job checks if the retrieve task is finished and that the preview is available for the user to download, we use the expression below.
+For example, if we want to check the status every hour at the 7th minute, we would add:

 ```
 nuxeo.coldstorage.check.retrieve.state.cronExpression= 0 7 * ? * * *